 7. Motivation (Or Yeah, Baby! – Apologies Austin Powers)

-Honestly, sometimes home working can become a prison.
+Honestly, sometimes being a homeworker can feel like imprisonment.
 It has the potential to be the worst of all worlds = your home isn’t your home anymore and bits of your office are still your home.
 This can mess with your head as you try to reconcile the two opposing mental states.